Holidays Calendar for June 13, 2016

 • 1955 A group of Soviet geologists discovered diamond-bearing deposits in Mirny, Eastern Siberia, Russia.
 The Mir mine was the first diamond mine in the USSR.

 • 1951 Born: Stellan Skarsgård, Swedish actor.
-He is particularly associated with director Lars von Trier and has appeared in six of his movies.
+He is known for his collaborations with director Lars von Trier in Breaking the Waves, Dancer in the Dark, Dogville, Melancholia, and Nymphomaniac.

 • 1944 The Battle of Bloody Gulch was fought during the Second World War between American and German forces.
 It resulted in the US victory.